Home

 — โซ้ยโด้ย (@nubbank_) May 8, 2022

-A number of tweets describe what occurred as a failure of Thailand’s education system, notably in the area of hygiene.
-“I can’t bear the considered greater than half of the nation being like this,” another Twitter person wrote.
+Several tweets describe what happened as a failure of Thailand’s training system, notably in the area of hygiene.
+“I can’t bear the considered greater than half of the nation being like this,” another Twitter user wrote.

-Thai Enquirer tried to succeed in native police in Chaiyaphum for comment, but they didn't reply by the point of publishing.
+Thai Enquirer attempted to achieve local police in Chaiyaphum for remark, but they did not reply by the time of publishing.

-Authorities are nonetheless looking out the group’s compound for different suspicious material.
-That is an ongoing story and we can have extra details in the coming days.
+Authorities are nonetheless looking the group’s compound for other suspicious material.
+This is an ongoing story and we will have extra details within the coming days.

 Quelle: www.thaienquirer.com